CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Backup-and-Restore-NetQ.md

 <p style="text-indent: 40px">e.
 Locate the latest <i>NetQ Upgrade Backup Restore</i> file and select <b>Download</b>.</p>
 <p style="text-indent: 40px">f.
 If prompted, read the license agreement and proceed with the download.<br></p>

-2. Copy the `vm-backuprestore.sh` script to your NetQ server in standalone deployments, or to each node in cluster deployments:
+2. Copy the `vm-backuprestore.sh` script to your NetQ server in standalone deployments, or to the master node in cluster deployments:

 ```
 username@hostname:~$ scp ./vm-backuprestore.sh nvidia@10.10.10.10:/home/nvidia/